The objective of Financial Planning Process (AF5) is to develop an understanding of the financial planning process when giving advice to clients.

 A case study workbook is not offered for this unit as it draws together and tests your knowledge gained through study of the other AF units.
 You will, however, receive a 'fact-find' two weeks before the exam which you will use to draw up a financial plan in the exam.
 More information and the fact-find (when released) can be found on our supporting exam documents page.

-To help you with your study, we recommend you use the free practise tests available under the Useful Links & Downloads section on this page.
+To help you with your study, we recommend you use the free practice tests available under the Useful Links & Downloads section on this page.

 Please note: Candidates are recommended to have taken three units at advanced level before progressing to this unit.
 Advanced technical knowledge across taxation, trusts, pensions and investments is usually required.
 Depending upon the client scenario, some business planning knowledge might also be required.